Lutheran Services Florida assistance programs.

 The Matching Grant Program was created to help immigrants gain self-sufficiency within the shortest timeframe possible, usually a few months.
 It can help Cubans, Haitian, and other newcomers gain stability without utilizing public assistance or government benefits.
 Lutheran Services Florida can provide the grant and they work with other non-profits to donate other in-kind contributions to the needy.

 In addition to the support from the Matching Grant, LSF counselors, volunteers and also accredited Internal Naturalization Services representatives assist people with obtaining US citizenship, receive Work Permits, and satisfy other needs.
+Find other free immigration financial aid programs.

 Services provided by Lutheran services to immigrants and refugees will give them help, opportunity, employment opportunities, self-sufficiency services, and financial support.
 What may be offered includes rental /housing assistance, Referrals to Medical Professionals and Other Service Providers, Linking Refugees with Church and Community Groups, and even Translation and English as a Second Language Tutoring.